 PPF Rate of Interest (Yearly)

-The goal of PPF is to basically to provide savings in small amounts for people, to help them cultivate the habit of investment.
+The goal of PPF is, basically, to provide savings in small amounts for people, to help them cultivate the habit of investment.
 It is the most basic type of investment, and the amount can be a minimum of Rs.500/- to a maximum of Rs.1, 50,000/-.

 There is no limit on how many times one can invest, but as mentioned above, the investment amount can vary substantially and as per your choice.
 You can provide standing instructions to your desired bank to have a certain amount deducted every month in order to make it effortless and easy.

-The rate of interest is a maximum of 8.1% per annum.
+The PPF interest rate is a maximum of 8% per annum.
 The advantages begin with the fact that the amount is completely tax-free and that the money is compounded annually.
-So every year you shall gain an appreciation on your deposited amount by means of compound interest, which is simply brilliant.
+So every year you shall gain an appreciation of your deposited amount by means of compound interest, which is simply brilliant.